 What are the College's plans for the fall?

 Students can expect a full residential experience in fall 2021, with in-person instruction and a 15-week semester format, including semester-long courses.
 As plans are finalized over the coming months, incoming students will receive more information about what to do before they arrive on campus, particulars for international students, advising schedules and much more.
 We ask for patience as we continue to develop our plans in relation to evolving state guidelines and conditions here and internationally.
 We look forward to welcoming both new and returning students to campus!

 What if I can’t get a copy of my final transcript?

 A final transcript is required of all incoming students.
 While we are unable to waive the final transcript requirement altogether, should you encounter a problem in securing yours, we will work with you and your counselors to accommodate the concern.

 Once you have submitted your enrollment deposit, please visit the webpage for incoming international students and click on the Visa Document Request Form link to begin the process.
 Beginning in April, Jenny Medina, Senior Immigration Advisor for International Students, will begin mailing the Form I-20 to students who have submitted the required documents.
 If you have not received the Form I-20 within three weeks of filing the required forms or if you have any questions about your visa, please email Jenny directly at firstname.lastname@example.org.

 What happens if I can't get my visa in time?

-While we hope you will receive your visa in time, we are aware that consulate services at US embassies around the world are currently suspended due to COVID-19.
-The College will work with students who are unable to secure a visa in time for the fall semester.
+While we hope you will receive your visa in time, we are aware that some consulate services at some US embassies around the world may be suspended due to COVID-19.
+The College will work with students who are unable to secure a visa in time to begin the semester.
 If you are unable to obtain your visa, please contact Jenny Medina, Senior Immigration Advisor for International Students, and the Office of Admission as soon as possible to discuss options.